Prototype Transformer: Towards Language Model Architectures Interpretable by Design: Conclusion

 \section{Conclusion}

-We have introduced the Prototype Transformer (ProtoT), an alternative autoregressive language model architecture that replaces standard self-attention mechanisms with prototype-based mixer to enhance model interpretability.
-Through bidirectional communication between learnable prototype vectors and input sequences, ProtoT demonstrates that architectural design choices can support interpretability with only small compromise in performance.
-It exhibits strong robustness, better text generation than self-attention, while downstream performance (GLUE) is on par with linear-compute baselines.
-Furthermore, prototypes automatically learn coherent, nameable concepts during training.
-The architecture also provides practical advantages through linear computational complexity and enables strong attribution of predictions to specific conceptual components and targeted editability.
+We have introduced the Prototype Transformer (ProtoT), an alternative autoregressive language model architecture that replaces transformer self-attention with prototype-based communication.
+ProtoT uses learnable prototypes as multi-channel pathways between input sequences and internal representations, enabling linear computational complexity with only small compromise in performance.
+It exhibits better text generation than most baselines, downstream performance (GLUE) on par with linear-compute baselines, and strong robustness to perturbations, while scaling well to large model and data size.
+Beyond performance, the prototypes automatically learn coherent, nameable concepts across abstraction levels and enable targeted, highly surgical behavioral edits with negligible perplexity degradation.

+\textbf{Limitations:} Prototype interpretability should not be over-trusted -- while the LLM-scoring reveals high disentanglement for most prototypes, some remain polysemantic, and prototype labels should be treated as approximations rather than ground truth.
+However, features identified by post-hoc methods on Transformers have similar risks of being noisy and over-interpreted.
+In terms of performance, while ProtoT is between Mamba and DeltaNet, it generally underperforms LLaMA.
+However, ProtoT's compute cost scales linearly in context size, unlike LLaMA's quadratic cost.

+Future work may explore the full scope and boundaries of this approach, including broader evaluation across diverse tasks and model scales.
+Another promising direction is to develop methods for adjusting or aligning prototypes in a pre-trained ProtoT toward semantic roles or concepts that stakeholders care about.
+This could make prototype-based interpretations more useful for understanding and adjusting model behavior in application contexts where such concepts are central.

-Future work will further explore the scope and boundaries of this approach, including broader evaluation across diverse tasks and model scales.
-In summary, our results show that incorporating interpretability considerations into architectural design may be compatible with maintaining competitive performance.
-ProtoT contributes to ongoing research toward developing LMs that balance capability with transparency for applications where understanding and correcting model reasoning is essential.
+In summary, ProtoT shows that incorporating interpretability into architecture design may be compatible with competitive performance.
+This work contributes to ongoing research toward developing LMs that balance capability with transparency for applications where understanding and correcting model reasoning is essential.